Overview

 Dr. Castro's research includes two tracks.

-The second track in Biomedical Humanities derives from taking a philosophical perspective towards her work on the Human Genome Project at UCLA and for the Institute of Molecular Medicine at Thomas Jefferson University.
+The second track in Biomedical Humanities derives from taking a philosophical perspective towards her work on the Human Genome Project at UCLA and support work for the Jefferson Institute of Molecular Medicine.
 This track includes current issues in philosophy of medicine and cyberethics.
 She serves as the founding Director of The Academic Center for Biomedical and Health Humanities (HealthHum), which will support collaboration from campus to community in conjunction with the downtown Wichita Biomedical Campus.

-At WSU Professor Castro has taught Late Modern Philosophy, Metaethics, Ethical Theory, Philosophy of Law, Philosophy of Medicine, Philosophy of Feminism, Philosophy of the Arts, Business Ethics, Philosophy of Humor, and Ethics of Big Data.
-Dr. Castro is teaching PHIL 354 Ethics and Computers in Fall 2023.
+At WSU Professor Castro has taught History of Ethics, Metaethics, Ethical Theory, Philosophy of Law, Philosophy of Medicine, Philosophy of Feminism, Philosophy of the Arts, Business Ethics, Philosophy of Humor, Ethics and Computers, Biomedical Engineering Ethics, and Ethics of Big Data among others.
+In Spring 2025 Dr. Castro is teaching PHIL 315/H Late Modern Philosophy, PHIL 354 Ethics and Computers, and PHIL 215 Ethics of Big Data and AI.

 Information